FAIRmat-NFDI/nomad-docs/docs/howto/plugins/types/example_uploads.md

     ]
     ```

     This is convenient if you have relative small example data that can be tracked in version control.
 The path should be given relative to the package installation location (`src/<package-name>`), and you should ensure that the data is distributed with your Python package.
 Distribution of additional data files in Python packages is controlled with the `MANIFEST.in` file.
-If you create a plugin with our [template](https://github.com/FAIRmat-NFDI/nomad-plugin-template), the `src/<package-name>/example_uploads` folder is included automatically in `MANIFEST.in`.
+If you create a plugin with our [template](https://github.com/FAIRmat-NFDI/nomad-plugin-template){:target="_blank" rel="noopener"}, the `src/<package-name>/example_uploads` folder is included automatically in `MANIFEST.in`.
 If you later add an example upload entry point to your plugin, remember to include the folder by adding the following line to `MANIFEST.in`:

     ```sh
     graft src/<package-name>/<path>